 Date and Time

-The Peakboard Box currently has no way of remembering the time beyond the next restart.
-For this reason, it is possible to integrate date and time as a normal data source within the Designer.
-The data source is not tabular, but only a scalar single value.
+In the Peakboard Designer, you have the option of including the date and time as a data source.
+This data source is not tabular, but only a scalar single value.

-The format specification defines how the time or date or a combination thereof is to be displayed.
-The individual format components can be found in the table below.
-If a time zone other than CET is to be used for time calculation, the corresponding combo box is available.
+The format specification defines how the time or the date or a combination thereof is to be displayed.
+The individual format components can be seen in the table below.
+In case you want to use a time zone other than CET for time calculation, the corresponding combo box is available.

-The following screenshot shows how the time can be used by drag and drop (1) on the screen.
 Alternatively, the data source can be bound to controls or used via script, just like any other data source.
-In the control editor the display format for a German or English layout can be adapted or a separate format (3) can be created via Format.
+In the control editor the display format can be adapted for a German or English layout via Format or an own format (5) can be created.

 Placeholder for the format string:

 HH: hour (00 - 24) hh: hour (00 - 12) mm: minute ss: second dd: day MM: Month (number) e.g. 11 MMMM: month (text) e.g. November yy: two-digit year e.g. 89 yyyy: four-digit year e.g. 1989 tt: AM/PM identifier